matthewturner/httpyac-import/README.md

 * sourcePath - path to the postman collection json file
 * targetPath - path to the root of the .http files, will be created if it doesn't exist
 * ignoreHeaders - optional list of headers to ignore, useful when using default headers.
 Supports regex patterns
-* splitRequests - determines whether to split requests one per file.
+* splitRequests - determines whether to split requests into separate files.
 Optional, defaults to true

 ## Request Lines